Travel insurance and health

 - Check what vaccinations you may need for your trip a minimum of eight weeks before you leave.

 - Bring enough medication for your stay, and extra in case of delays.

-- If travelling within the EU, renew or apply for an EHIC.
+- If travelling within the EU, renew or apply for a European Health Insurance Card.